egenerse/master-thesis/content/introduction.typ

 The first objective is to replace the outdated class-based React architecture with modern *functional components* using *React Flow* as the core rendering and layout library.
 This change improves maintainability, simplifies development, and creates a more flexible foundation for future improvements.

-- **Collaboration Mode with Yjs**
+- *Collaboration Mode with Yjs*
   We implement real-time collaborative editing using Yjs.
 This includes fixing issues such as freezing and infinite render loops when adding certain elements (e.g., packages).
   → _Implemented by Ege Nerse_

-- **State Management with Zustand**
+- *State Management with Zustand*
   We introduce Zustand to manage global application state in a cleaner and more scalable way.
   → _Implemented by Ege Nerse_

-- **New Node Structure**
+- *New Node Structure*
   We redesign the internal structure of diagram nodes to better separate logic, rendering, and data.
 This structure simplifies editing, styling, and future extensibility.
   → _Implemented by Ege Nerse_

-- **New Edge Structure**
+- *New Edge Structure*
   We restructure how edges are handled and rendered to avoid diagonal connectors and ensure clean, UML-compliant lines.
   → _Implemented by Belemir Kürün_

-- **Artemis Integration**
+- *Artemis Integration*
   We ensure full compatibility with Artemis by keeping the existing JSON format and API endpoints unchanged.
 This allows Apollon to function as a drop-in replacement without requiring changes to Artemis itself.
   → _Implemented by both Ege Nerse and Belemir Kürün_

 === Enhance Accessibility for Web and Mobile Users

 The second objective is to ensure Apollon works seamlessly on all major platforms by building native mobile apps using *Capacitor* and optimizing the interface for smaller touch-based screens.

-- **Capacitor Integration and Distribution**
+- *Capacitor Integration and Distribution*
   We wrap the web-based React app into native iOS and Android applications using Capacitor, maintaining a shared codebase.
   → _Implemented by Belemir Kürün_

-- **Mobile Touch and Drag Support**
+- *Mobile Touch and Drag Support*
   We improve drag-and-drop interaction on mobile devices and optimize the layout to provide a better touch experience, including gesture handling and layout adjustments.
   → _Implemented by Ege Nerse_

-- **Deployment**
+- *Deployment*
   We prepare production builds for both web and mobile platforms, including Docker-based deployment for the web and packaging for the App Store and Google Play.
   → _Implemented by Belemir Kürün_

 === Improve the Usability and Visibility of the Application

 The third objective focuses on making Apollon easier to use, especially for students who are new to UML diagramming.
 This includes improving layout, reducing clutter, and introducing features that make common actions quicker and more intuitive.

-- **Sidebar Simplification and Shortcuts**
+- *Sidebar Simplification and Shortcuts*
   We simplify the sidebar layout to improve focus and space usage, especially on mobile devices.
 We also add keyboard shortcuts for frequent actions to speed up the editing process.
   → _Implemented by Belemir Kürün_

-- **Infinite Canvas and User Map**
+- *Infinite Canvas and User Map*
   We add an infinite canvas and minimap that help users navigate large diagrams more easily, especially in project settings or exams with complex models.
   → _Implemented by Ege Nerse_

+== Outline
+#TODO[
+  Describe the outline of your thesis
+]